Stechman/itty/README.rst

 itty.py
 =======

-The itty-bitty Python web framework.
+The itty-bitty Python web framework that crawled the up world wide web.

 ``itty.py`` is a little experiment, an attempt at a Sinatra_ influenced micro-framework that does just enough to be useful and nothing more.